The CARNET Abuse Service receives and processes reports concerning computer security incidents and the abuse of CARNET resources.

 Once the problem is resolved and the computer has been cleaned, it would certainly be advisable to take preventive steps so that the problem would no longer be repeated.
 It is good practice to disable the use of a computer with administrator privileges and to create user accounts with the minimum authorizations required to perform the tasks for which the computer is intended.
 Also, we recommend using one of the tools that have the ability to restore the computer to the original, previously stored status.
 After saving the computer status that is known to be “free of viruses” (for example, after a fresh installation of the operating system), it is possible, in the event of a problem, to relaunch the computer in a relatively uncompromised state in a relatively simple and fast way.
 For this purpose, there is a free Microsoft Steady State tool or commercial solutions like Deep Freeze.
 More information can be found on sys.portal.

-As with the sending of unsolicited e-mail, unless caused by a direct action of the user, the computer is infected by a virus which is attempting an unauthorized access of another computer system.
+As with sending unsolicited email, unless caused by direct user action, the computer is infected by a virus attempting unauthorized access to another computer system.

-The first thing you need to do is check your computers connected to Internet with antivirus and antispyware tools.
+The first thing you need to do is check your computers connected to the internet with antivirus and antispyware tools.
 There are free scan tools as well as commercial variants.
 You can find some antivirus tools on the Abuse service website.

-Since no security system is 100% effective, it is possible for the antivirus tool to show that the computer is clean and actually it is not.
-There are situations when malicious software is not detected and continues to cause problems.
-As the ultimate and safest solution to the problem, you need to reinstall the operating system, install all patches, and install antivirus software and firewall.
+Since no security system is 100% effective, it's possible for the antivirus tool to show that the computer is clean when it actually isn't.
+There are situations when malicious software goes undetected and continues to cause problems.
+As the ultimate and safest solution to the problem, you need to reinstall the operating system, install all patches, and install antivirus software and a firewall.

 Once the problem is resolved and the computer has been cleaned, it would certainly be advisable to take preventive steps so that the problem would no longer be repeated.
 It is good practice to disable the use of a computer with administrator privileges and to create user accounts with the minimum authorizations required to perform the tasks for which the computer is intended.
 Also, we recommend using one of the tools that have the ability to restore the computer to the original, previously stored status.
 After saving the computer status that is known to be “free of viruses” (for example, after a fresh installation of the operating system), it is possible, in the event of a problem, to relaunch the computer in a relatively uncompromised state in a relatively simple and fast way.
 For this purpose, there is a free Microsoft Steady State tool or commercial solutions like Deep Freeze.
 More information can be found on sys.portal.

-Unfortunately, the creators of malicious programs have become more creative in avoiding detection with antivirus tools.
-There is no guarantee that any of the tools will clean up all malicious software, so it is possible that the computer is still infected even though the antivirus tool reports it to be clean.
+Unfortunately, the creators of malicious programs have become more creative in evading detection by antivirus tools.
+There is no guarantee that any of the tools will clean up all malicious software, so it is possible that your computer is still infected even though the antivirus tool reports it as clean.

-The only way to make sure your computer is completely clean is to reinstall your operating system.
+The only way to ensure your computer is completely clean is to reinstall your operating system.

 Today, there is no security system in the world that will protect you 100% from viruses and other malicious software.
 What you can do is reduce the risk of infecting your computer with security tools (such as antivirus, antispyware, and firewall), safer operating system configuration, and more cautious use of your e-mail client and network browser.